seanpburke/graphql-api-demo/README.md

 #### AWS ECR Repository

-In the Elastic Container Registry, create a new repository named `graphql-api-demo`, copy the repository URI, and edit the Makefile to set the correnct REGION and REGISTRY:
+In the Elastic Container Registry (ECR) console, create a new repository named `graphql-api-demo`, in the same AWS region that you gave to `aws configure`.

-    REGION=   us-west-1
-    REGISTRY= 12345678900.dkr.ecr.us-west-1.amazonaws.com

 Now, build the docker image and push it to your ECR Repository:

     make docker-push